It's Considered the Most Powerful Product in Skincare—These Are the 12 Best Retinol Serums

 This gentle creamy serum is the perfect place to start your retinol journey.
 It helps to visibly address the look of fine lines and uneven skin tone and texture without causing any redness, dryness, or sensitivity.

-Why it's the best: Utilises a sustained-release retinaldehyde which means that the usual retinol side effects such as dryness and irritation, are reduced.
+Why it's the best: It utilises a sustained-release retinaldehyde, which means that the usual retinol side effects, such as dryness and irritation, are reduced.

-Expert review: "One of the best products I've had the pleasure of trying in the last few months.
-As someone who is blemish-prone, not only has it helped to really clear my skin, but it's also the brightest, smoothest, plumpest and generally happiest it's been for a long time.
-So much so, my husband has been continually feeding back how good it looks—for reference, he's someone who didn't bat an eyelid at my new curtain bangs.
-High praise indeed." - Mica Ricketts, freelance beauty editor
+Expert review: "This is one of the best products I've had the pleasure of trying in the last few months.
+As someone whose skin is blemish-prone, not only has it helped to really clear my skin, but it's also the brightest, smoothest, plumpest and generally happiest it's been for a long time.
+So much so that my husband has been continually feeding back how good it looks—for reference, he's someone who didn't bat an eyelid at my new curtain bangs.
+High praise indeed."
+Mica

 - Affordable price point

-4. Best Advanced Retinol Serum: Sarah Chapman A2 Vitamin A Power 2 Serum
+4. Sarah Chapman A2 Vitamin A Power 2 Serum

-Expert review: "As someone who has dabbled with prescription retinoids I'm well versed in the difference between high-strength and low-strength formulas.
+Expert review: "As someone who has dabbled with prescription retinoids, I'm well versed in the difference between high-strength and low-strength formulas.
 While stronger retinoids typically come with a host of unpleasant side effects, such as increased dryness and sensitivity, this one, impressively, doesn't.
-Yet at the same time, it quickly delivers the smoothng, brightening, and plumping benefits you expect to see from such a potent formula." - Grace Day, freelance beauty editor and esthetician
+Yet at the same time, it quickly delivers the smoothing, brightening and plumping benefits you expect to see from such a potent formula."
+Grace Day, freelance beauty editor and esthetician

 - Quick visible results